Electrifying Technical Organic Syntheses

 After electrosynthetic screening and optimization using modern methods, upscaling is to take place.
 In contrast to conventional methods, electrosynthesis takes place under mild conditions, which should prevent the polymerization of furfural.

-To achieve these goals, the electrochemical and engineering expertise of Johannes Gutenberg-University and BASF are bundled and thus represent an interdisciplinary cooperation.
+To achieve these goals, the electrochemical and engineering expertise of Max Planck Institute For Chemical Conversion and BASF are bundled and thus represent an interdisciplinary cooperation.

 Coordinator: